henkelmax/modrepo/docs/minecraft/voicechat/wiki/supported_versions.md

 The latest plugin version of Simple Voice Chat universally supports the following Minecraft versions with the same jar file:

 ::: warning NOTE
-Just because a Minecraft version is supported as plugin does not mean a mod version exists or is actively supported.
+Just because a Minecraft version is supported as a plugin does not mean a mod version exists or is actively supported.
 See [compatibility](compatibility) on cross version compatibility.
 :::